 Start the Journey to Recovery

 At Sunlight Recovery, our compassionate counselors are on hand 24-7 to take your initial call and discuss the available treatment options.
-We offer inpatient detox programs with medical support to assist with the withdrawal process.
-We also have outpatient programs to support alcohol recovery, including cognitive behavioral therapy, group therapy and more.
-Contact us today to start your path to recovery and find a better quality of life through our treatment programs.
+We offer inpatient detox programs with medical support to assist in the withdrawal process.
+We also offer outpatient programs to support alcohol recovery, including cognitive behavioral therapy, group therapy and others.